pieroproietti/penguins-eggs/sourceforge/files/iso/debian/jessie/README.md

 This kernel brings good results in both amd64 and i386 architecture.

 __Note: Anyway, I still left the original kernel too.
-In case of problems, you can always start with the original jessie kernel.
-Just remember that in this way the system becomes sterile, unable to reproduce.__
+In case of problems, after the installation, you can always start with the original jessie kernel 3.16.x.
+Just remember that starting with original kernel lead to "sterilize" the system: you cannot produce eggs!__

 ### install live-boot (from stretch repository)